momin-ahmad-khan/momin-ahmad-khan.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Though the mills of God grind slowly, they grind exceedingly small.
+subtitle: Don't be part of the problem.
+Be the whole problem.

 profile:
   align: right